rajshekharvbhat/rajshekharvbhat.github.io/index.md

 I am an Assistant Professor in the Department of Electrical, Electronics and Communication Engineering at the Indian Institute of Technology Dharwad, Dharwad, India.
 My research interests lie in the broad area of wireless communications and deep learning.

+During my Ph.D., I had the fortune of working with [Prof. Mehul Motani](https://mehulmotani.github.io/) and [Prof. T. J. Lim](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/tj-lim.html).
+As a visiting fellow at Tata Institute of Fundamental Research (TIFR), Mumbai, India, I had the fortune of working with [Rahul Vaze](https://www.tcs.tifr.res.in/~vaze/).

 ## Education

 - **Ph.D.** in Electrical Engineering, National University of Singapore, Singapore (2019)